Oxenhope railway station

 Oxenhope railway station serves the village of Oxenhope, near Haworth, and within the City of Bradford Metropolitan District of West Yorkshire, England.
-It is the terminus of the Keighley and Worth Valley Railway, with trains to Haworth and Keighley.
+It is the terminus of the Keighley & Worth Valley Railway, with trains to Haworth and Keighley.

 History

 Oxenhope village was not included in the Midland Railway's original plans for the branch line, with Haworth being the proposed terminus.
 However, a local mill owner successfully campaigned for the railway to be extended to Oxenhope, and the station opened on 13 April 1867, as the railway's terminus.
 On the original plans the railway was to extend into Lowertown, and there is still a bridge (used as a road bridge) which was constructed as part of the railway to allow this; however, it was decided to terminate the railway at its current location.

 As with the rest of the line's facilities, the station was closed in 1962 by British Rail due to road competition, but was re-opened when the line was preserved in 1968.